Refine by MP, party, committee, province, or result type.

 Arif ViraniLiberal

 The Environment Madam Speaker, I rise today to speak to our government's motion about climate change, brought forward by the hon.
 Minister of Environment and Climate Change.
 I will be splitting my time with the hon. member for Lac-Saint-Louis.
-I applaud the minister for bringing forward the m
+I applaud the minister for bringing forward the motion.

 May 27th, 2019House debate